jiyilanzhou/Open-Grants-Program/applications/ares_oracle.md

 ## Additional Information

-We expect any developer who is interested in AssemblyScript smart contract join us and build efficient framework.
+We expect any developer who is interested in `ares protocol` join us and build efficient framework.